 A fifth wheel hitch offers a smoother ride than a gooseneck, which can further be improved by using an air-ride pin box.
 This also helps dampen and reduce road shock from the tow vehicle.
 If you plan on carrying passengers, then it is better to go for a fifth wheel.
 However, if you want to transport heavy and bulky cargo, then a gooseneck is advisable.

 How to Hook Up a Fifth Wheel to Gooseneck Adapter?

-The installation process of a fifth wheel to gooseneck adapter differs from product to product.
-However, almost all models come with an instruction manual.
+The installation process of a fifth wheel to gooseneck adapter differs from product to product, but almost all models come with an instruction manual.
 So, make sure you follow it to ensure that the adapter is hooked up securely and properly.

 How Much is an Adapter To Go From a 5th Wheel To a Gooseneck?